ctools/ctools/doc/source/users/tutorials/howto/howto_phasecurve.rst

    Upper energy limit (TeV) [160.0]
    Output event list or observation definition XML file [obs_vela_phased_prob_selected.xml] obs_vela_phased_mcid.xml

 The resulting phase histogram is shown below.
-It now becomes obvious that the peaks seen in the event histogram do indeed correspond to the expected peaks from the Vela pulsar, but there are too few events in the simulated data to allow for a unambiguous detection of the pulsar.
+It confirms that the peaks seen in the event histogram do indeed correspond to the expected peaks from the Vela pulsar.
+Note that the peak has an amplitude of about 460 events, while the peak in the figures above is about 250 events, indicating that almost half of the events have been surpressed by the radius or probability cuts.

 .. figure:: howto_phasecurve_mcid.png
    :width: 700px